tlecoz/XGPU/README.md

 XGPU is focused solely on WebGPU.
 It allows you to produce code that is easy to read, write, maintain, and reuse.

-**Note**: XGPU does not contain higher-level classes used in most rendering engines, such as Camera, Light, etc. However, you can easily build them using it (see the [samples](https://github.com/tlecoz/xgpu-samples) for examples).
+**Note**: XGPU does not contain higher-level classes used in most rendering engines, such as Camera, Light, etc. However, you can easily build them using it (see [this page](https://github.com/tlecoz/xgpu-samples) to see some examples).

 # Why "XGPU" ?